OpenDirective/opendirective.github.io/_posts/2022-01-16-json-data-file-collections-in-jekyll.md

 Liquid has the concept of `arrays`, but provides a very restricted set of `filters` (functions) that create and operate on them.
 It also has the `[n]` access operator, plus `first` and `last` methods.
 Jekyll adds a few more useful filters like `push`.

-Jekyll also adds `hashes` (objects) and filters that work on them.
-But hashes are created for you in standard variables and there is no way to create or manipulate them.
+Jekyll also adds `hashes` (objects) and some filters that work on them.
+Hashes are created for you in standard variables and there is no way to create or manipulate them.
 The `.` and `[]` operators are provide for getting values.

-But we can do what we need to with these limited programming constructs.
+But we can do what we need to with these limited programming language features.

 ### Attempt